 Romance scams

-Scams on the elderly don’t get much more heartless than this one.
-While this is not a scam exclusively targeting the elderly, retirees are often the victims.
-Scammers typically befriend their victims online, often through reputable dating sites.
-The scammers use fake photos and identities to fool their victim and use emails or phone calls to convince them that this is a real relationship.
+While Romance Scams do not exclusively target the elderly, they are often the victims of this heartless scheme.
+Scammers typically befriend their victims online, even through reputable dating sites.
+The scammers use fake photos and identities to fool their victims and use emails or phone calls to convince them that this is a real relationship.

 A 75-year-old Ontario woman lost $140,000 sending money to her online sweetheart, “Alan”, who wrote her love poems and chatted to her by phone.
 Eventually “Alan” asked for money, saying he needed it to bribe officials after being arrested while on business in India.
 In spite of warnings from her financial advisor and her bank that this was probably a scam targeting the elderly, she ignored their advice before finally realizing “Alan” was a fraud.